 Flows identifies the most frequent paths taken by users to or from any event.
 Use Flows to understand how your users sequentially perform events in your product, and analyze drop-offs or unsuccessful behavior.

-Imagine your product is a B2B messaging application.
 You might use Flows to answer these sample questions:

 - What did users do immediately after signing up?